 If permanent exclusion is becoming a distinct possibility, then efforts will be made to organise a multiagency meeting for the benefit of the child.
-Advice is sought by the West Sussex Fair Access Team.
-Attendees may include parents, teachers, teaching assistants, and other professionals.
-A pastoral support plan will be agreed which aims to reinstate positive behaviours.
+Attendees may include parents, teachers, teaching assistants, social and health workers, community/youth officers etc. The child will be allocated a "Key Worker" who will have regular communication with the pupil and set/ review behavioural targets.